microsoft/ALAppExtensions/Modules/System/Azure AD User/README.md

  Gets the preferred language ID of the provided Graph user.

  Preferred language ID is derived from preferredLanguage property on the Graph user.
+ If the preferred language is not set or it is set to a language that is not supported in Business Central, the function returns 0.

 #### Syntax
 ```